slashd-analytics/wire/README.md

 The library is responsible to handle the messages between instances only.
 What should happen on each event received it's up to you.

+#### Use Broadcast Channel

+When you add a client, you can pass an optional parameter `broadcast` with a string value which is the `BroadcastChannel` name to allow cross communication between same-origin iframes.